slsys/Gateway/lua_eng.md

 # Support for lua scripts

-The SLS gateway has support for automation based on the scripting programming language [lua] (https://ru.wikipedia.org/wiki/Lua).
+The SLS gateway has support for automation based on the scripting programming language [lua](https://ru.wikipedia.org/wiki/Lua).
 The script editor is located in the Actions -> Scripts menu.

 To write a script, you need to create a new file, for example, with the name script.lua and enter the code in the lua language into it.